ACskyline/VLD3D11/README.md

 ### details

 When rendering the geometry, for each fragment of it, I calculate a ray from the camera to that fragment.
 Then I use the ray to intersect the geometry in the fragment shader and find the enter and exit position.
-Along the vector from enter to exit, find a fixed number of positions and use them to sample a 3D noise function as transmittance.
-Finally, plug the transmittance in to the scattering phase function to get the final scattering factor.
+Then I use ray marching along the vector from enter to exit.
+During this process, several positions along the ray will be evaluated.
+For each position, a scalar noise produced by a 3D noise function will be used as a scaling factor which will then be used as a scaling factor to scale the result of the scattering phase function to get the final scattering factor.

 ---